htcondor/htcondor/docs/man-pages/condor_gpu_discovery.rst

 -----------

 *condor_gpu_discovery* outputs ClassAd attributes corresponding to a host's GPU capabilities.
-It can presently report CUDA and OpenCL devices; which type(s) of device(s) it reports is determined by which libraries, if any, it can find when it runs; this reflects what GPU jobs will find on that host when they run.
+It can presently report CUDA, HIP and OpenCL devices; which type(s) of device(s) it reports is determined by which libraries, if any, it can find when it runs; this reflects what GPU jobs will find on that host when they run.
 (Note that some HTCondor configuration settings may cause the environment to differ between jobs and the HTCondor daemons in ways that change library discovery.)

-If ``CUDA_VISIBLE_DEVICES`` or ``GPU_DEVICE_ORDINAL`` is set in the environment when *condor_gpu_discovery* is run, it will report only devices present in the those lists.

 This tool is not available for MAC OS platforms.

+The ``-cuda``, ``-hip`` and ``-opencl`` arguments control which libraries are used for discovering GPUs.
+If any of these libraries report GPUs, then detection will stop at that library unless more then one of the above command line arguments is used.
+If none if these arguments is used, *condor_gpu_discovery* will first try to detect GPU devices using the NVidia driver library, then the HIP 6 library, and finally the OpenCL library.
+Because OpenCL devices do not have unique identifiers, If the ``-opencl`` argument is used along with either ``-hip`` or ``-cuda``, OpenCL devices will be reported only if they are the only type of device reported.

+If ``CUDA_VISIBLE_DEVICES`` or ``GPU_DEVICE_ORDINAL`` is set in the environment when *condor_gpu_discovery* is run, it will report only NVidia devices present in the those lists.
+If ``HIP_VISIBLE_DEVICES`` or ``ROCR_VISIBLE_DEVICES`` is set in the environment, it will report only HIP devices present on those lists.

 With no command line options, the single ClassAd attribute ``DetectedGPUs`` is printed.
 If the value is 0, no GPUs were detected.